How the Program Works

 Phase I Process

 Step 1 – Submit a Traffic Calming Request form detailing your traffic concerns.
+The person submitting the form for a particular street must live on the same street or be a representative of the neighborhood HOA.

 Step 2 – Traffic Engineering collects data and conducts a field review of the site.